InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 In my git repo there is an article created by me about [PGP](https://github.com/InserirAquiNome/crypto/blob/master/PGP.md)

-And there is also a couple cheat sheets on my git repo about PGP
+And there is also a couple cheat sheets on my git repo about PGP:

 https://github.com/InserirAquiNome/articles/tree/master/cheatsheets

 I need the key from the author.
-And from the website that I provided and that is also no the Electrum website
+And from the website that I provided and that is also no the Electrum website:

 https://pgp.mit.edu/pks/lookup?op=vindex&search=0x2BD5824B7F9470E6